 A couple days after President Obama’s re-election last week, I was invited by Rachel Deahl of Publishers Weekly to comment on the current and future climate for political books.
 She asked “what narratives seem to be emerging, or what narrative(s) you might be looking for.”
 I heard from a friend today that this week’s print issue of the magazine has Rachel’s story, and though I haven’t seen that version yet, she just sent me a link to the story on line.
 It’s posted at the PW site, under the headline: “Let’s Get Political”.
 I invite you to read the published story–there are seven publishing people quoted in it.
 Due to space I’m sure, the email comment I’d submitted was abridged, so I’m glad I can post my full remarks below, edited lightly for this space.
-Rachel also asked for a head shot, and since I’m not sure if the magazine used it, I’m pasting in here at the bottom of the post.
+Rachel also asked for a head shot, and since I’m not sure if the magazine used it, I’ll pasted in here at the bottom of the post.

 I’ve been through many presidential book cycles, and it is true that books published for the benefit of the out-party (anti-Bush books from 2000-08; anti-Obama books 2009-2012) tend to flourish in these times.

 However, what I’d like to be seeing now as an author’s representative, a political blogger, an editor, and a reader is a break from the more vituperative titles.
 I think even rabid partisans are tiring of these titles and are beginning to show less suport for them than in the past.
 I think what we need, and what the politically engaged reading public craves, are vigorously reported books in which the author, while not reining in his opining or editorial comment, nonetheless allows a pointed narrative to emerge from the facts of their story.
 An example from years past of what I’m looking for now is typified by Barbara Ehrenreich’s Nickled & Dimed.